openordu/ordu-11ty/src/quiz/quiz1.md

 title: QuizMD
 layout: layouts/quiz.njk
 ---
-:::: quiz 0|What is the capital of France?
+:::: question 0,2|What is the capital of France and Italy?
 ::: option
 Paris
 :::